FodorLab/SARS-CoV-2_wastewater_NCAT/README.md

 ### BioLockJ

 [BioLockJ](https://biolockj-dev-team.github.io/BioLockJ/) is a pipeline manager.
-In this project, it takes a set of inputs and scripts and generates a new project space with a set structure.
+It takes a set of inputs and scripts and generates a new project space with a set structure.
+To run the pipeline, use the following command on a system where these files are stored and BioLockJ is installed:

+`biolockj covid_wastewater_NCAT.config`

 The project structure here matches the structure that BioLockJ creates, so relative file paths that work in a given run of the pipeline also work in this repository directly.
-Thus, the `analsys` folder (that is, `code/analysis`) is equivalent to the top level of a pipeline run folder.
+Thus, the `code` folder is equivalent to the top level of a pipeline run folder.

-The run specifications for BioLockJ are given in a BioLockJ config file, `anigma_stress.config`.

 Note that module folders have numbers but these numbers are arbitrary.
 It keeps them in an intuitive order, but the numbers are not guaranteed to be the same in a given run.

-For any given script, its working directory in a run will be `<pipeline>/<module>/<subdir>` .
-In a run, that "subdir" is usually the script subdirectory.
-In the project repository, the subdirectory is called "src".
-It is an arbitrary name, but the script should be in **a directory one level down from the module directory**.
+For any given script, its working directory in a run will be `<pipeline>/<module>/<subdir>`; that is **a directory one level down from the module directory**.
 For example:

- * project file: `code/analysis/03_Dorms-and-methods/src/Dorm-to-dorm-correlations.Rmd`
+ * project file: `code/analysis/03_Dorms-and-methods/script/Dorm-to-dorm-correlations.Rmd`
  * becomes `covid_wastewater_NCAT_<date>/03_Dorms-and-methods/resources/Dorm-to-dorm-correlations.Rmd` in a given BioLockJ run.

 BioLockJ can copy any specified input files into the `input` folder for the run.
 For any inputs that are stored in git, it is convenient to store them in `analysis/input` to mach the relative files paths of a run.